-Product bundling is popular way for e-commerce sellers to sell more of their products, and in turn, increase their profits.
-This article goes over the psychology behind it, a few tips we’ve learned from industry experience, and examples of some brands that do it well.5 product bundling tips and the psychology behind why they work.
-Click To Tweet
+Product bundling is a popular way for e-commerce sellers to sell more of their products, and in turn, increase their profits.
+This article goes over the psychology behind it, a few tips we’ve learned from industry experience, and examples of some brands that do it well.

-If you are looking to learn more what sort of product bundling strategies work best, what mistakes to avoid and which e-commerce companies have been effectively utilizing such selling technique, then read on:
+If you are looking to learn more about what sort of product bundling strategies work best, what mistakes to avoid and which e-commerce companies have been effectively utilizing such selling technique, then read on.

 The Psychology of Bundling

 Mixed product bundling is when a brand combines items they sell separately into a bundle, along with a special price.
 This way, buyers can choose to purchase one or two items, or multiple together in a “bundle.”
 Let us explore why this strategy works for your bottom line, and how to incorporate it with your existing marketing strategies.

 A study done by Vineet Kumar, a Harvard Business School, discovered that when video game giant Nintendo used mixed bundling to sell video game units, the sales of video game units went up by 100,000 units and video game sales went up by more than a million.
 Conversely, when Nintendo tried pure bundling – wherein they force the customer to buy the bundle package only – their sales went down by 20% and resulted in a decrease of sales in both video game consoles as well as video games themselves.

 With this in mind, we see that the secret sauce to product bundling would be to find the right mix for your bundle package or to use mixed bundling.
 In order to understand how to find the right mix, it’s important to first know about customer value perception.

 Customer value perception refers to the value that the customer puts into the goods.
 Customers, in general, will favor products that they value.
 They will always go for the product that will seem “worth it.”